erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

    :cite:`geocatcontribguide` :label:`fig3structure`

 Many of the computational functions in GeoCAT are implemented in pure Python.
-However, there are some others that are implemented in Fortran but wrapped up in Python.
-To facilitate contribution, the whole GeoCAT-comp structure is split into two repositories with respect to being either pure-Python or Python with compiled codes (i.e. Fortran) implementations.
-Such implementation layers are handled within GeoCAT-comp and GeoCAT-f2py repositories, respectively.
+However, there are others that remain implemented in Fortran, but are wrapped in Python.
+The whole GeoCAT-comp structure is split into two repositories with respect to being either pure Python or Python with compiled code (i.e. Fortran) implementations.
+Such implementation layers are handled with the GeoCAT-comp and GeoCAT-f2py repositories respectively.

-GeoCAT-comp code-base does not explicitly contain or require any compiled code, making it more accessible to the general Python community at large.
+GeoCAT-comp's code-base does not explicitly contain or require any compiled code, making it more accessible to the general Python community.
-In addition, GeoCAT-f2py is automatically installed through GeoCAT-comp installation, and all functions contained in the "geocat.f2py" package are imported transparently into the "geocat.comp" namespace.
+Additionally, GeoCAT-f2py is automatically installed through GeoCAT-comp's installation, and all functions contained in the "geocat.f2py" package are imported transparently into the "geocat.comp" namespace.
 Thus, GeoCAT-comp serves as a user API to access the entire computational toolkit even though its GitHub repository itself only contains pure Python code from the developer’s perspective.
-Whenever prospective contributors want to add new computational functionality implemented as pure Python, GeoCAT-comp is the GitHub repository to deal with.
-Therefore, there is no onus on contributors of pure Python code to build/compile/test any compiled code (i.e. Fortran) at GeoCAT-comp level.
+Whenever prospective contributors want to contribute computational functionality in pure Python, GeoCAT-comp is the only GitHub repository they need to deal with.
+Therefore, there is no onus on contributors of pure Python code to build, compile, or test any compiled code at GeoCAT-comp level.

 GeoCAT-examples (and GeoCAT-viz)